- Learn how to improve your credit score from a payday loan lender

 - When you are figuring out how to improve your credit score, it is important to pay your bills on time.

 Every year, thousands of people in the UK apply for and successfully secure payday loans.
-But you are not one of them.
-You have bad credit and lenders keep declining your loan applications.
-Now is the time to learn how to improve your credit score.
+But if you have bad credit and lenders keep declining your loan applications, it may be time to learn how to improve your credit score.

 And who better could you learn from than a payday loan lender?
 At Cashfloat, we are out there to help you get credit when you need it.
 That is why we put our heads together to come up with 8 top tips on how to improve your credit score.
 We know what we look for when we decide whether to approve or decline your application and therefore we really can help you get approved for your future loans.